 - The Ferst Center for the Arts is hosting performances and activities on a reduced capacity basis.
 Visit Georgia Tech Arts Virtual Events for more information.

-Dining Services is also making changes to protect the Georgia Tech community.
-They have eliminated salad bars, buffets, and soup stations, and are providing more grab-and-go options and implementing enhanced cleaning and disinfection protocols for all dining operations.
+Dining Services has also made changes to protect the Georgia Tech community.
+Team members will serve students at all salad bars, buffets and soup stations.
+Reusable to-go containers are available for students to take items with them and trade the containers for a new one each time they return.
+Dining has also implemented more grab-and-go options and enhanced cleaning and disinfection protocols for all operations.

 For more information, visit Dining Services.

-Student organizations will need to follow social distancing guidelines.
-Depending on the needs of the student and staff member, staff supporting student organizations will offer appointments, meetings, and trainings both online and in person.
+Student organizations are required to follow social distancing guidelines.
+Depending on the needs of the student and staff member, staff supporting student organizations offer appointments, meetings, and trainings both online and in person.

-The Center for Student Engagement staff are available for consultation as student organizations revise their plans and event strategies.
+The Center for Student Engagement staff are available for consultation as student organizations create their plans and event strategies.

 CARE Center, Counseling Center, Stamps Health Services, and the Student Center

 Please be aware of services available to students so that you can make referrals and recommendations as needed, and visit the specific service page for more information.

 Operational details and services including the CARE Center, Counseling Center, and Stamps Health Services are available from the Office of the Vice President and Dean of Students or the Division of Student Life.